No problem can be solved from the same level of consciousness that created it.

-The deep rest and relaxation Vedic meditation gives you, as well as the enhanced sleep quality, enable you to enjoy having more physical, mental and emotional energy, so that you have the stamina to take on all of the issues that might come your way.
+The deep rest and relaxation Vedic meditation gives you, as well as the enhanced sleep quality, enable you to enjoy having more physical, mental and emotional energy so that you have the stamina to take on all of the issues that might come your way.

 It leaves you free and clear to utilise your innate cognitive capabilities.

-Speaking of flow, one of the hallmarks of regular practise of this technique is that you begin to feel ‘in-flow’ at all times and so you begin to transition to a state whereby there are no problems anymore, simply creative challenges that you have the capability and dexterity to handle with grace and alacrity.
+Speaking of flow, one of the hallmarks of regular practice of this technique is that you begin to feel ‘in-flow’ at all times and so you begin to transition to a state whereby there are no problems anymore, simply creative challenges that you have the capability and dexterity to handle with grace and alacrity.